 Teens also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behaviour.
 Some teens experiment with poisonous substances.
 They may sniff toxic glues or inhale aerosol substances to get "high."
 About half of all poisonings in teens are classified as suicide attempts.
 They always require medical care.

 Adults—especially older adults—are at risk for accidental and intentional poisonings from:

 The symptoms of a suspected poisoning may vary depending on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
 Sometimes poison doesn't cause any symptoms.
 Some common symptoms that might point to a poisoning include:

-Poison control centres, hospitals, or your doctor can give immediate advice in the case of a poisoning.
+In the case of a poisoning, a poison control centre or your doctor can give you advice right away on what to do.
 Have the poison container with you so you can give complete information to the poison control centre, such as what the poison or substance is, how much was taken and when.
 Do not try to make the person vomit.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.